RalphBacon/223-ESP-NOW/README.md

 # 223-ESP-NOW
-A simple protocol from Espressif to allow IOT devices send data to a central unit
+A simple protocol from Espressif to allow IOT devices to send (and receive) data to (from) a central unit or peer devices

 MIT License